Navigation

 Cultural Capital

 Cultural capital is the background knowledge of the world pupils need to infer meaning from what they read and experience.
-It is the currency for social mobility and the acquisition of this will allow pupils to transcend their economic-given status whilst repairing divisions in society caused by gaps in knowledge.
+It is the currency for social mobility, and the acquisition of this will allow pupils to transcend their given economic status whilst remedying gaps in knowledge and experience.

 Implementation